Ready for a Romantic Dinner? Bon Appetit!

 Romance Factor: High.
 If you want your welcome dinner to make you feel like you’re at a special event, then California Grill is the place to be.

-Tip: Make a reservation about 60 minutes before the nightly fireworks display at the Magic Kingdom.
+Tip: Make a reservation about 60 minutes before the nightly fireworks display at the Magic Kingdom theme park tickets.
 Get to your reservation a little early and wait for a window table to become available.
 When you’re just finishing up your entrees, you can gaze out the window at one of the best fireworks displays in the world.
 They even pump the music in through the restaurant speakers so you get the full experience.

 Once known as Bistro de Paris, this restaurant is quite different than any other restaurant you’ll visit in the Disney parks.
 Located in the France pavilion at Epcot, the ambiance lends a truly classy feel to the place.
 Though some patrons will be dressed up for a night out, you should also expect plenty of other guests to be wearing their typical theme park attire.